UV Resin Vs Epoxy Resin: Here Are The Differences

 For small, quick projects, the convenience of UV resin might justify the higher cost.
 If you’re working on a big project, epoxy is often the more budget-friendly option.

-See our article: Best resin for crafts
+See this article: Best resin for crafts for more ideas.

-Shelf Life of resin
+9. Shelf Life of resin

 UV resin has a shorter shelf life compared to epoxy resin once opened.
 If not stored properly, UV resin can start to harden in the bottle over time, especially if exposed to sunlight.
 This is one of the most common problems with using UV resin.